 The sun had already fallen behind the grand dome that capped the palace.
 There were no lights on the path to the harem’s maintenance entrance when I presented myself again, but the doorway’s voluptuous shape, a copy of the dome itself, was outlined from within by the ruddy glow of oil lamps.

-I had to admit the ex-brunette’s dis-oriented and sweaty wobbling boded ill for the continued presence of my soul in this earthly body.
-For though the sultan had not yet arrived, his new odalisque was standing at the center of the room, her feet rooted to the ground like twin ostrich heads stuck in the sand, and her legs bent into a resemblance of those inelegant birds’ long and awkward necks, while the bag, still covering her skull, turned every which way with the blind twitching of a stumpy avian tail.
-It also emitted a sound, perhaps a feminine cough, but indistinct due to the harem women’s noisy chatter—these were seated on cushions beside the sultan’s currently empty dais, all in veils.
+Though the sultan had not yet arrived, his new odalisque was standing at the center of the room, her feet rooted to the ground like twin ostrich heads stuck in the sand, and her legs bent into a resemblance of those inelegant birds’ long and awkward necks, while the bag, still covering her skull, turned every which way with the blind twitching of a stumpy avian tail.
+It also emitted a sound, perhaps a feminine cough, but indistinct due to the harem women’s noisy chatter—these were spread along a row of cushions beside the sultan’s currently empty dais, a cloud-trail of veils.
+All in all, the ex-brunette’s disoccidented and sweaty wobbling boded quite ill for the continued presence of my soul in this earthly body.

-After directing me where to stand—nearer the sultan than the odalisque herself, on a patch of floor lacking carpets of any kind and therefore ideal for beheading an irritating subject without staining any of the kiosk’s valuable foot-textiles—the guards gave me a wide berth.
+After directing me where to stand—nearer the sultan than the odalisque herself, on a patch of floor lacking carpets of any kind and therefore ideal for beheading an irritating subject without staining the kiosk’s valuable foot-textiles—the eunuch guards gave me a wide berth.

 My first impression of the sultan was dominated by his eyes, which were dark and hypnotic, almost feminine, and counterbalanced by thick, angular brows that reasserted a passionate masculine character.
 The matching beard was neatly trimmed.
-He was rather slim, younger than I’d expected: women would have found him very attractive, though even bedecked in such magnificently gaudy garments it was obvious he was no match for my humble self.
+He was rather slim, younger than I’d expected: women would have found him very attractive, though bedecked in such magnificently gaudy garments he couldn’t quite match my own debonair charm.

 They carried him in on a chair.
 He was smiling with an unhurried grace that should have put us at ease, and leaning back in an extremity of relaxation—except for one hand that waved lazily, as if tracing the languid flight of a large butterfly.